Due to the specific properties of laminated safety glass (LSG), a number of factors must also be taken into account when processing this material.

-In this blog article we deal in detail with what to pay attention to when handling the respective machines and tools.
+In this blog article we deal in detail with what to pay attention to when handling the respective machines and tools for glass cutting.

-If the cutting wheel is blunt or has the wrong angle, the best machine won’t help.
+If the glass cutting wheel is blunt or has the wrong angle, the best machine won’t help.

 1. Cutting wheel